-Tom Yum Noodles
+Tom Yum Noodles Recipe from Fish Cheeks

 For the soup seasoning

-1 1/2oz fish sauce
+- 1 1/2 ounces fish sauce

-1 1/2oz lime juice
+- 1 1/2 ounces lime juice

-2 oz half & half
+- 2 ounces half & half

-1 tbs chili jam
+- 1 tablespoon chili jam

-1 tbs sugar
+- 1 tablespoon sugar

-1 pinch sea salt
+- 1 pinch sea salt

 For the stock

-14 oz water
+- 14 ounces water

-1 stalk lemongrass, cut 2 inches and bruised
+- 1 stalk lemongrass, cut 2 inches and bruised

-2 slices of galangal, bruised
+- 2 slices of galangal, bruised

-2 small shallots, bruised
+- 2 small shallots, bruised

-2 makrut lime leaves, torn
+- 2 makrut lime leaves, torn

-2 bird’s eye chillies, smashed
+- 2 birds eye chillies, smashed

 For everything else

-1 pack glass noodles
+- 1 pack glass noodles

-2 prawns cleaned with head on
+- 2 prawns cleaned with head on

-1 calamari, cut to 1 inch
+- 1 calamari, cut to 1 inch

-3-4 mussel (scrub)
+- 3-4 mussels (scrub)

-4 button mushrooms, halved
+- 4 button mushrooms, halved

-Culantro for garnish
+- Culantro for garnish

-Cilantro for garnish
+- Cilantro for garnish

-- Strain.
+2. Strain.
 Return stock to the boil.

-- Add glass noodles, seasoning, then add prawn, calamari, mussels, and mushroom.
+3. Add glass noodles, seasoning, then add prawn, calamari, mussels, and mushroom.

-- Simmer until mussels just opened.
+4. Simmer until mussels just opened.
 The soup should taste salty, sour, and hot.

-- Top with culantro and cilantro before serving.
+5. Top with culantro and cilantro before serving.